BF. Skinner

 Skinner was a significant contributor to the evolution of modern psychology, and his theories continue to be employed in numerous realms, such as education, animal training, and therapy for psychological complications, including phobias or anxiety disorders.
 He created multiple instructional techniques based on operant conditioning involving shaping methods that involve encouraging step-by-step approximations towards an anticipated action; token economies where positive activities are compensated with tokens which later can be traded for rewards; educational machines incorporating feedback after each answer from the student so they may observe their advancement over time.

-The effect of Skinner’s efforts has been extensive-reaching; it has been applied not only within psychology but also in areas like social science and instruction, wherein it significantly impacted teaching processes across many countries globally, even presently.
+Skinner’s efforts have had an extensive effect; they have been applied not only within psychology but also in areas like social science and instruction, significantly impacting teaching processes across many countries globally, even currently.

 BF.
 Skinner and Reinforcement Theory